Navigation

 To get a quote or to make an enquiry, call us on 0808 273 6216

 Employers have a duty to protect employees from work-related stress under UK law.
 Your organisation should assess how your work may cause stress and the risks to your health.
 They should also take measures to help you tackle work-related stress if it arises.
 Your employer won’t be able to help if they don’t know there’s a problem, so be sure to speak up if you need support.
-For more information, see our section on getting support.
+For more information, see our getting support for work-related stress section.

 More on this topic